Battle of Marion: Expedition begins

 Stoneman would raid Virginia's the salt mines, and railroad that served them, using a Tennessee starting point.

 Organization

 Major General Stoneman began organizing a raid into southwestern Virginia during November 1864.
 The portion of his plan that was approved had the objective of destroying a Confederate salt works in Saltville, Virginia—and the Virginia and Tennessee Railroad that served it.
 An additional target of interest was the lead mine in Austinville.

 Union Major General Burbridge brought a division of approximately 4,000 soldiers from Kentucky to combine forces with Stoneman in Tennessee.
 Stoneman had 1,500 Tennessee troops led by Brigadier General Alvan C. Gillem.
-By December 1 Confederate Major General Breckinridge was made aware that Burbridge had moved through Cumberland Gap and was heading toward Bean Station, Tennessee.
-Breckinridge had cavalry units positioned in eastern Tennessee between Burbridge and Virginia, and they were commanded by Brigadier General John C. Vaughn and Brigadier General Basil Duke.
+By December 1 Confederate Major General Breckinridge was made aware that Burbridge had moved through the Cumberland Gap and was heading toward Bean Station, Tennessee.
+Breckinridge had cavalry units positioned in eastern Tennessee between Bean Station and Virginia, and they were commanded by Brigadier General John C. Vaughn and Brigadier General Basil Duke.